Sourabh25002/Sourabh25002/README.md

 With a solid foundation in data structures and algorithms (DSA), I tackle complex problems with precision and efficiency.
 Transitioning seamlessly, my expertise extends to full-stack web development, particularly in the dynamic PERN (PostgreSQL, Express, React, Node.js) and MERN (MongoDB, Express, React, Node.js) stacks.
 Crafting user-centric web applications is where I excel, merging DSA proficiency with creative coding to bring innovative solutions to life.

 # 💼 Work Experience:
- Full Stack Developer Intern at Reachify (April 2024 - Present):
+ Full Stack Developer Intern at Reachify (April 2024 - June 2024):

-* Orchestrated backend API development for Instagram, WhatsApp, Messenger and Slack integration within a CRM platform, revolutionizing social media management for businesses.
+* Engineered a CRM software that streamlined social media management, significantly enhancing productivity.
-* Conducted comprehensive research and implemented official APIs to engineer seamless and secure cross-platform functionalities, elevating user experience.
+* Designed and deployed custom APIs for Instagram, Teams, and Slack, enabling efficient CRM communication.
-* Drove pivotal advancements in CRM project by delivering essential backend solutions, showcasing prowess in full stack development and agile methodologies.
+* Developed a lead extractor utilizing Google Maps and LinkedIn Sales Navigator APIs, alongside a custom web scraper, achieving a 3x reduction in processing time to under 20 seconds.

 # 💼 Projects that Define Me: